jackdavis01/mobile/eightqueens/README.md

 ### The App runs on, and you can download from

 1. Android: Google Play
-2. iOS: iPhones, iPads, on latest M1 Macintosh desktops, and on M1 MacBook notebooks: App Store
+2. iOS: iPhones, iPads, on M1, M2, M3, M4 Macintosh desktops, and on M1, M2, M3, M4 MacBook notebooks.'
 3. Windows desktop: <https://is.gd/8Queens>
 4. MacOS desktop: App Store
 5. Linux desktop: Snap Store